Noroff-FEU-Assignments/chefs-app/README.md

 ## Requirements for the Website

 ### Visitor Side
-- Homepage
+- Homepage ✅
-- Search bar typeahead (auto dropdown with hotel names that match what has been typed)
+- Search bar typeahead (auto dropdown with hotel names that match what has been typed) ✅
-- A results page with all hotels
+- A results page with all hotels✅
-- The hotel specific page which displays all details about the hotel
+- The hotel specific page which displays all details about the hotel✅
-- An enquiry page either modal or separate page
+- An enquiry page either modal or separate page✅
-- A contact page (different to enquiry page) which goes to the admin for Holidaze
+- A contact page (different to enquiry page) which goes to the admin for Holidaze✅

 ### Admin side
-- Create a login section that makes use of JWT tokens
+- Create a login section that makes use of JWT tokens✅
-- List of enquiries and new enquiries appear when user submits the form on the enquiry page
+- List of enquiries and new enquiries appear when user submits the form on the enquiry page✅
-- List of messages from contact form
+- List of messages from contact form✅
-- The admin can create a new establishment
+- The admin can create a new establishment✅

 ### Recommended Process
 Week 1 and 2:  Planning and Design